How can you expand your marketing by showing your beautiful designs to millions of television viewers? Here’s the scoop on getting gift baskets on TV.

 First time’s a charm

 I stood on a box to give me height so I’d appear as tall as the show’s host.
-The preparation took hours while the live, on-air segment took just three minutes.
+I’m 5’3″ while the host stood at 6’3″.
+The preparation took hours (designing, driving, studio setup, etc.) while the live, on-air segment took just three minutes.

-That time difference is why it’s critical to know what to do before, during, and after your appearance to get sales, and there’s a lot more you can get that’s even more valuable.
+That time difference is why it’s critical to know what to do before, during, and after your appearance.
+Your mission from this marketing opportunity is to get sales.
+In addition, there’s a lot more you can get that’s even more valuable.

 Those secret steps are what I teach my VIP gift basket clients.
-When everything comes together, they earn a lot more than expected because of the preparations we do together!
+When everything comes together, they earn a lot more than our projections because of the preparations we do together.

 Make the most of your time on air